-The data access standards define API for querying and accessing data holdings.
+The data access standards define APIs for querying and accessing data holdings.
 These standards are primarily implemented by data providers so that the community can use agreed and shared tools to interact with the data holdings.

-As it is visible from Fig. 9 interconnection of data access standards is, currently, quite complicated, even without taking into account general VO landscape dependencies.
-This depends on two main factors: standards not yet updated to rely on DALI (Sec.
-9.3) and simple access (parametric query solutions) with respect to relational tableset based (supported through TAP, Sec.
-9.11) protocols.
+As shown in Fig. 9, the interconnection of data access standards is quite complicated, even without showing the general VO landscape dependencies.
+This is due to two main factors: older standards not yet updated to rely on DALI (Sec.
+9.3) and protocols providing simple access (parametric query solutions) to relational tablesets (also supported by TAP, Sec.
+9.10).